Economic model: History

 One of the major problems addressed by economic models has been understanding economic growth.
-An early attempt to provide a technique to approach this came from the French physiocratic school in the Eighteenth century.
+An early attempt to provide a technique to approach this came from the French physiocratic school in the eighteenth century.
 Among these economists, François Quesnay was known particularly for his development and use of tables he called Tableaux économiques.
 These tables have in fact been interpreted in more modern terminology as a Leontiev model, see the Phillips reference below.

 All through the 18th century (that is, well before the founding of modern political economy, conventionally marked by Adam Smith's 1776 Wealth of Nations), simple probabilistic models were used to understand the economics of insurance.
 This was a natural extrapolation of the theory of gambling, and played an important role both in the development of probability theory itself and in the development of actuarial science.
 Many of the giants of 18th century mathematics contributed to this field.
 Around 1730, De Moivre addressed some of these problems in the 3rd edition of The Doctrine of Chances.
 Even earlier (1709), Nicolas Bernoulli studies problems related to savings and interest in the Ars Conjectandi.
 In 1730, Daniel Bernoulli studied "moral probability" in his book Mensura Sortis, where he introduced what would today be called "logarithmic utility of money" and applied it to gambling and insurance problems, including a solution of the paradoxical Saint Petersburg problem.
 All of these developments were summarized by Laplace in his Analytical Theory of Probabilities (1812).
-Clearly, by the time David Ricardo came along he had a lot of well-established math to draw from.
+Thus, by the time David Ricardo came along he had a well-established mathematical basis to draw from.